China–United States trade war: Overall economy

+The Phase I agreement failed to address any structural aspects of the structural conflicts between the United States and China.
+The overall U.S. trade deficit worsened, with supply trade diverted from China to higher-cost foreign producers rather than being supplied domestically.
+Tariffs imposed by the U.S. increased costs of Chinese imports for U.S. consumers and business.

+In 2021, the US trade deficit with China increased.

 Analysis published by Chad Bown of the Peterson Institute for International Economics found that if there was no trade war initiated by Trump and if the US share of the Chinese market had just stayed consistent, then US exports to China would have been $119 billion bigger than what was actually recorded during Trump's administration during 2018 to 2021.
-Additionally, the trade war had incurred further costs of $30 billion in taxpayers funds that Trump used to subsidise the country's farmers to compensate for their lost sales to China from 2018 to 2020.
-Bown concluded that Trump's trade policies were not worth it for US exporters and that they would had likely have been better off without Trump's trade war.
+Additionally, the trade war had incurred further costs of $30 billion in taxpayers funds that Trump used to subsidize the country's farmers to compensate for their lost sales to China from 2018 to 2020.
+Bown concluded that Trump's trade policies were not worth it for US exporters and that they would have likely have been better off without Trump's trade war.

 Stock market

-Investor uncertainty due to the trade war has caused turbulence in the stock market.
+Investor uncertainty due to the trade war caused turbulence in the stock market.

 The Dow Jones Industrial Average fell 724 points, or 2.9%, after the tariffs were announced due to concerns over a trade war.
 Corporations that traded with China, such as Caterpillar Inc. and Boeing, suffered large losses in their stock price.

 On December 4, 2018, the Dow Jones Industrial Average logged its worst day in nearly a month as it declined nearly 600 points, to which some argue is in part due to the trade war.
-On December 26, the Dow Jones recorded a rise of 1000 points after, according to Reuters, the publication of a report that documented strong holiday sales, although the major indexes were still down more than 10% through the month of December 2018 amid the trade war.

-On August 14, 2019, the Dow dropped 800 points, partly caused by increasing trade tensions between the U.S. and China.
-Nine days later, on August 23, the Dow dropped 623 points on the day that Trump informally ordered American companies to immediately seek alternatives to doing business in China.
+On August 23, 2019, the Dow dropped 623 points on the day that Trump informally ordered American companies to immediately seek alternatives to doing business in China.
 By the end of 2019, stock markets reached record highs, having risen due to the agreement between the United States and China to sign the first phase of a trade deal.